nickyu42/tetris-clone/README.md

-"# Tetris clone made with pygame"
+# Tetris clone made with pygame